-Staff had received training in COVID-19, and infection prevention and control.
+All staff had received training in relation COVID-19, infection prevention and control, hand washing and the donning and doffing of PPE.
 Information and ongoing government guidance in the management of COVID-19 was shared with staff.

 The home took part in regular testing for COVID-19.
 The registered manager maintained an audit of the dates staff and people were last tested.
 The registered manager told us all staff had been double vaccinated.
 Some staff had received booster vaccinations and others planned to have this when they were able to.
 The Covid passports of staff had been checked by the management team.